Cell Ranger6.1, printed on 11/28/2023

 The last step is to review the final design.
 If everything looks satisfactory, click the ‘Finish and Generate Design Files’ to complete the panel design.

-After completing the design, you will be directed to a page with instructions on how to order baits and links to relevant files to download.
+After completing the design, you will be directed to a page with instructions on how to order baits from one of 10x Genomics’ compatible partners and links to relevant files to download.
 The target panel CSV file (screenshot below) can be downloaded and used in the later steps of this tutorial.

 If you have a whole transcriptome analysis (WTA) dataset from a similar sample, you can use it to evaluate your panel design before ordering it.
 This computational test can help to assess if the designed panel contains sufficient genes for optimal assay performance and for capturing major cell types of interests.
 Perform this test by using the WTA FASTQ files to run cellranger count with the --target-panel option, which will force Cell Ranger to run a targeted gene expression analysis.

 For this tutorial, the WTA FASTQ files can be downloaded here.
 In addition to the FASTQ files, the pre-built mouse reference and target panel CSV, generated during the earlier step of this tutorial, are required to run the analysis.
 After specifying the path to the FASTQ, reference, and target panel CSV file, run cellranger count (version 4.0 and later):